Studium generale: Overview

 (Although the old universities of Oxford and Padua, which resisted asking for a papal bull, had sufficient reputation to be referred to as studium generale without a bull, Oxford masters were not allowed to teach in Paris without examination.
 Oxford reciprocated by demanding examinations from Paris masters and ignoring the papal privileges Paris enjoyed.)

 Finally, the pope could issue bulls guaranteeing the autonomy of the university from the interference of local civil or diocesan authorities, a process that had begun with the issuing of the 1231 bull for the University of Paris.
 Although not a necessary criterion, bestowing the "privileges of Paris" to other studia generalia became customary.

 The pope was not the only supplier of privileges.
 The Holy Roman Emperor also issued imperial charters granting much the same privileges, starting with the University of Naples in 1224.

 A universal student body, one or more higher faculties, teaching by masters, the right to teach in other studia, retention of benefices, autonomy: those were common features in studia generalia.
 In other respects (structure, administration, curriculum etc.), studia generalia varied.
-Generally speaking, most tended to copy one of two old models: the student-centred system of Bologne or the master-centered structure of Paris.
+Generally speaking, most tended to copy one of two old models: the student-centred system of Bologna or the master-centered structure of Paris.